-- Photos that do not contain geospatial metadata of longitude, latitude and date taken as it is then difficult to ascertain the exact location of the damage. - Photos taken from inside the car or through the windscreen that obscure the image or don't show the full extent of the damage. - Any objects that obscure the view of the damage (e.g. structures, vehicles, people). - Photos with glare or dark shadows on the ground.
+- Photos that do not contain geospatial metadata of longitude, latitude and date taken as it is then difficult to ascertain the exact location of the damage.
+Please ensure that the GPS coordinates are in decimal degrees and within Victoria.
+For example, X coordinate is 147.101 and Y coordinate is -34.5678. - Photos taken from inside the car or through the windscreen that obscure the image or don't show the full extent of the damage. - Any objects that obscure the view of the damage (e.g. structures, vehicles, people). - Photos with glare or dark shadows on the ground.
 These can obscure the view of the damage. - The use of star pickets, sticks, pens, posts and guideposts etc. as straight edges.
 It is recommended to use a 2-3 metre straight edge.